What is the summit?

 The PCC working summit will convene healthcare stakeholders to discuss the opportunities presented by the National Academies of Sciences, Engineering, and Medicine’s (NASEM) report, Implementing High-Quality Primary Care: Rebuilding the Foundation of Health Care.
 The summit will focus on the report’s payment recommendations as a key lever to achieving the report’s goals.
 Achieving the goals is a way of reaching the vision of care presented in the Shared Principles of Primary Care.
 Our goal with the summit is to catalyze and align broad, diverse leadership in order to formulate an action plan for implementing the high-quality primary care described in the NASEM report.

 The summit is an important kickoff to a coalition and campaign, led by the PCC, that will build through 2023.
-As the first major part of this multi-year initiative, this physical gathering will provide visibility and a space for making connections and building relationships toward strengthening our coalition.
+As the first major part of this multi-year initiative, the online working summit will provide visibility and a space for making connections and building relationships toward strengthening our coalition.
 The summit is also a chance to build excitement and momentum as well as to solidify support of the payment and investment reform efforts.

-Unlike PCC’s annual educational conferences, the summit is being designed as a special type of event – a day and a half of intense working sessions with influential leaders from PCC’s Executive Members and others in the healthcare community.
+Unlike PCC’s annual educational conferences, the summit is being designed as a special type of event – intense working sessions over two days with influential leaders from PCC’s Executive Members and others in the healthcare community.
 (This event is being held in lieu of PCC’s Annual Conference in 2021.)

 Goals and objectives: